babsifisch/Website_bfischer/content/authors/admin/_index.md

 - Visitors
 ---

-Barbara Fischer is an evolutionary biologist with a background in mathematics and theoretical biology working on the evolution of birth in humans.
-She is a researcher and lecturer at the [Department of Theoretical Biology](https://theoretical.univie.ac.at/) of the University of Vienna, Austria.
-Beyond her research, she considers [communicating science](#media) an important part of her work.
-She enjoys giving popular science talks as well as writing articles for a general audience and has authored a [textbook for high school biology](https://www.oebv.at/lehrwerke/am-puls).
+I am an evolutionary biologist with a background in mathematics and theoretical biology.
+My research focuses on the evolution of birth in humans.
+I am a researcher and lecturer at the [Department of Theoretical Biology](https://theoretical.univie.ac.at/) of the University of Vienna, Austria.
+In addition to my research, I consider [communicating science](#media) an important part of my work.
+I enjoy giving popular science talks as well as writing articles for a general audience and I have authored a [textbook for high school biology](https://www.oebv.at/lehrwerke/am-puls).